Apparently, that is the mantra of the International Olympic Committee as well.

 but it's still just beating the heck out of a

-little cone shaped piece of plastic.
+little cone-shaped piece of plastic.

-basketball--Ah, now your talking, especially since
+basketball--Ah, now you're talking, especially since

 they decided that professional athletes